glenwatson/duedate/README.md

 * add, delete and rename task lists
 * manage title, list, notes and due date of tasks
 * tasks are sorted by completion followed by due date

+## usage
+To use the app, simply visit the website, log in to Google and accept the app's permissions to read and write your Google Tasks.
+From there, you can use the front end to manage your tasks.